Getting your taxes right as a sole trader is always a challenge.

-If you’re one of them—you have an accounting period that doesn’t match 6 April to 5 April—there are several potential issues:
+If you have an accounting period that doesn’t match 6 April to 5 April—there are 4 potential issues:

 - For the tax year 2024/25 and later, you’ll have to calculate the taxes you owe based on the tax year, rather than based on your accounting period.

 - Your basis period for the year 2023/24 will be extended to 5 April 2024, which could lead to a higher tax bill.
 Additionally, if you have any overlap profits from when you first started in your business, you’ll need to find the documentation so this can be claimed back.
 You may also need to use provisional figures, which the government will allow for during this transition, as long as you provide an update with accurate figures.

-- You may wish to adjust your accounting period to match the tax year in order to simplify your accounting.
+- You may wish to adjust your accounting date to match the tax year to simplify your accounting.
 However, this isn’t mandatory and the decision can be a complicated one for certain kinds of businesses.

 - You can spread your 2023/24 transitional profit over 5 years if you wish, without any special permissions.
 But this will require forward planning to ensure your cash flow isn’t affected.

 What businesses can do ahead of the new rules

 If you’re affected by the basis period reforms, the single best piece of advice is to immediately seek advice from an accountant or other tax professional.

-A lot of preparation work will be involved ahead of time, along with an increased need to forecast your cash flow to ensure your meet the tax obligations for the transitional year, which starts in April 2023.
+A lot of preparation work will be involved ahead of time, along with an increased need to forecast your cash flow to ensure your meet the tax obligations for the transitional year, which started in April 2023.